fri3d3rike/physical-computing/README.md

 ## Who we are

-We are Friederike SURNAME and Mirza Özokyay.
-Friederike is a Bachelor's student and has experience in interactive systems.
+We are Friederike Körte and Mirza Özokyay.
+Friederike is a Bachelor's student currently starting her advanced studies.
 Mirza is a Master's student and is familiar with electronics.

 ## Topic